dive4dec/equiz-chart/README.md

 # Equiz-chart
 Helm chart for E-Quiz.

-## Building and pushing custom images
+## Building and pushing the custom images

-Build the docker image from the "docker" folder
+Build the docker image from the "docker" folder<br />

-Build the Jobeinabox image from https://github.com/dive4dec/jobeinabox Push the images to localhost or dockerhub
+Build the Jobeinabox image from https://github.com/dive4dec/jobeinabox<br />

+Push the images to localhost or dockerhub<br />

 Exmaple of building the moodle image and push to localhost:
 ```